-A11.9-1 [void addInstanceLifecycleListener (InstanceLifecycleListener listener, Class[] classes);
+A11.9-1 [void addInstanceLifecycleListener (InstanceLifecycleListener er listener, Class[] classes);

 This PersistenceManagerFactory method adds the listener to the list of instance lifecycle event listeners set as the initial listeners for each PersistenceManager created by this PersistenceManagerFactory.
 The classes parameter identifies all of the classes of interest.
 If the classes parameter is specified as null, events for all persistent classes and interfaces are generated.
+If the listener is already registered for life cycle events, the classes are added to the set of classes being listened to.
 If the classes specified have persistence-capable subclasses, all such subclasses are registered implicitly.